Ivo-Balbaert/The_Way_to_Mojo/book/22_MLIR_The_basics_of_Mojo.md

 # 22 MLIR - The basis of Mojo

+" Mojo supports ahead-of-time compilation.
+This means that we can run Mojo compiler over our source code to generate the machine code that gets executed on the computer.
+For a developer it may look as if Mojo reads the source code and directly generates the machine code.
+However, like many modern compilers, Mojo creates an intermediate representation of our source code before it generates the machine code.
+This intermediate representation (IR) is a simplified form of the program, which is easier to optimize and reason about.
+Many compilers use IRs that are custom built for the language supported by the compiler.
+Mojo does not have its own IR infrastructure, instead it uses Multi-Level Intermediate Representation (MLIR).
+Unlike other language IRs, MLIR is designed to be extensible and is capable of supporting many programming languages and different types of processors. "

 ## 22.1 Mojo is built on top of MLIR
 MLIR = Multi-Level (Machine Learning) Intermediate Representation Mojo lowers to MLIR and LLVM.